The Vision for the church is to:

 Meet the Father (The Presence of God)

-Everything we are starts with an encounter with God.
-We long for there to be a reality of relationship with God and a sense of His presence with us.
-Otherwise we've got dry duty and dead religion.
+Everything starts with an encounter with God.
+We long for a reality of relationship with God and an awareness of His presence with us.
+Without a fresh vision of the Father, we lose hope, purpose and direction.
+Without His presence, Church and following Jesus can become dry duty and dead religion.

 We long for God, seek His presence, hunger and thirst for Him.
-We want our church to become a place and a people where God is obvious, where He is "manifestly present".
-Where he can be sensed.
+We want our church to be a place and a people where God is obvious, where He is "manifestly present".
 Where He can be experienced.
-We don't invite un-churched into an academic understanding of some doctrine (however true it might be), but into a life changing relationship with the living Lord Jesus, which is tangible, understood and experienced.
+We don't simply want an academic understanding of some doctrine (however true it might be), but a life changing relationship with the living Lord Jesus, which is tangible, understood and experienced.